schaphekar/Colinear/README.md

 # Colinear
-A custom web-based laboratory informatics solution
+A custom web-based laboratory informatics solution.
+Built with Python, React, and MySQL.